 Here’s how to use the Go Live Planning Tool to get a better handle on the entire decision process.

-If they do sit down with you, you’re in better shape.
-By attending to what they care about, you get what you want.
+If the prospect sits down with your sales rep to complete the exercise, then you can have confidence that you’re in better shape.
+By attending to what your prospects care about, you get what you want.
 You may even find the exercise makes them accelerate their process.